wangechi01-a/wangechi01-a/README.md

 ### Hi there 👋, My name is Eunice Muriithi
-I am a Data Scientist, ML Engineer with a passion for transforming raw data into actionable insights and building intelligent systems.
+I am a driven and motivated Data Scientist, ML Engineer with a passion for transforming raw data into actionable insights and building intelligent systems.
 With a strong foundation in statistics, programming, and machine learning, I thrive on leveraging data-driven approaches to solve complex problems and drive innovation.

 -  I’m currently working on Zindi projects and other ML and DL personal projects.
 -  I’m currently learning Gen AI